lcbtan/user-management-system/README.md

 ### Linting

 - Run code quality analysis using `yarn start lint`.
-This runs tslint.
+This runs eslint.
 - There is also a vscode task for this called `lint`.

 ### Tests